 - The property must be supplied with electricity or gas, as well as having an adequate number of electricity or gas outlets for lighting, heating and appliances

 - The property must have adequate plumbing and drainage

 - The property must be connected to a water supply for access to hot/cold water for drinking, washing and cleaning

 - The property must contain bathroom facilities, including toilet and washing facilities, which must protect user privacy

-The PropertySafe Fit for Habitation report will check for compliance against each standard, as well as provide any high risk life threatening observations.
+The PropertySafe Fit for Habitation report will check for compliance against each standard.

 Once you order a PropertySafe Fit for Habitation report, one of our inspectors will be in contact within 5 business days to arrange an inspection time that suits you.